 5 Steps to Get the Best Result out of an AV Contractor Tender Selection

-So, I know my wife, her eyes light up every single time she sees, she goes to a store and see something mislabeled with the wrong price, so, then she’ll go right up to the clerk and say “This is what it says, this is essentially what I’m going to pay”.
-Is the same, I suppose, in the Tender Environment?
-Can you hold an AV Contractor the clerical errors?
+Adrian – So, I know with my wife, her eyes light up every time she goes to a store and sees something mislabelled with the wrong price.
+She’ll go right up to the clerk and say “This is the marked price so this is what I’m going to pay”.
+Is the same principle applicable in the Tender Environment?
+Can you hold an AV Contractor to any clerical errors?

-Well, absolutely.
-You give them a chance.
-This is how we roll.
-We have specified in our documentation that we’ve done a clear design and we’ve specified all the equipment and from there on, it’s up to the AV Contractor to make sure that they have included everything to make a fully functioning working system as per the design intent.
-It does depend on the actual contract at the end of the day.
-So, if they’re following our contract, then, well too bad really.
-It’s written there and there are no excuses for clerical mistakes.
+David – Well for the way we document our designs, absolutely yes.
+We have it stated in our documentation that we’ve done a clear design and we’ve specified all the equipment.
+It’s then up to the AV Contractor to make sure that they have included everything to make a fully functioning and working systems as per the design intent.
+It does depend on the actual contract at the end of the day though.
+So, if they’re following our contract, then it’s written there and there are no excuses for clerical mistakes.

 David – Potentially.
 So, we need to dig a little deeper again.
 So, we’ve obviously looked at the price, and then we’ve checked for compliance with the design.
 And now the next thing we need to look at is TEAM.
 So, there are many great AV Contractor companies out there and they have plenty of experience and they’ve done fantastic projects and they can show you all of those as examples and you can call up for reference and things like that.
 You should do that step by the way.
-However, what I’m more interested in is who’s the actual set of team members that’s going to be on that project.
+However, what I’m more interested in is who the actual set of team members are that will work on the project.
 I want to see their names.
-I want to see their CV’s.
-I want to see what percentage of time is allocated to the actual project.
+I want to see their CVs.
+I want to see what percentage of each person’s time is allocated to the project.
 They have to be the right set of people for this particular project and for this particular customer.
-So, it’s quite a bit of work there to go through and make sure that all lines up.
-If it’s, maybe, not the right team.
-Maybe, they don’t have enough experience, you’ll find that out quickly.
-And you’ll go back to the contractor, at least that’s what we do, and we say “Hey, we need you to change the personnel for this reason, or that reason”.
+So, there is quite a bit of work involved to go through and make sure that all lines up.
+If it’s not the right team.
+Maybe, they don’t have enough experience.
+You’ll find that out quickly.
+At that point we go back to the contractor and we say “Hey, we need you to change the personnel for this reason, or that reason”.
 And that, therefore, may affect their price, to be honest.
 They may have to lift it back up again.
 So, very important.

-Just before we go, thank you so much for all the information.
+Adrian – Just before we go, thank you so much for all the information.
 It’s been very informative.
-One of the problems I do generally run into when we come to these steps of our providing solutions to our Clients is when you have three tenderers and their all basically 1%, 2% difference in price.
-You’ve called all the different qualifying bodies and made sure that all the teams put forward are all adequately qualified, labours are relatively even, equipment’s are relatively even.
-How do you choose between three things that basically looked exactly the same?
+One of the problems I do sometimes run into is when you have three tenderers that are all priced within 1-2% of each other.
+I’ve called all the different qualifying bodies and made sure that all the teams put forward are all adequately qualified.
+The labour allowances are relatively even and the equipment pricing is also relatively even.
+How do you choose between three options that basically look exactly the same?

-In all my years I’ve been doing this, I’ve never seen that happened.
-If you go and do all of those five steps that I just talked about, you’ll find there’s going to be a clear winner.
-If you only do the first couple of steps, or even the first three, yeah you will have that dead hit sometimes and then what you’ll do?
+David – In all my years I’ve been doing this, I’ve never seen that happen.
+If you go and follow all of those five steps that I just talked about, you’ll find there’s going to be a clear winner.
+If you only do the first couple of steps, or even the first three, yeah you will have that dead heat sometimes.
+So then what do you do?
 Just flip a coin, I suppose, because you can’t go any further.
 That’s not really the right approach.
-If you cover all those five steps, you’ll actually always get a clear winner who is the best long-term fit and project fit for the customer.
-So, that’s what I’ll recommend.
+If you cover all those five steps, you’ll always uncover a clear winner who is the best long-term fit for the customer and the specific project.
+So, that’s what I recommend.